11 Quirky Afternoon Teas In London

 A cruise on the Thames is always a treat but when you add in a luxurious afternoon tea in a beautiful boat called the Glass Room it becomes a perfect day.

-Lazily floating down the Thames passing such highlights as Tower Bridge and the Tower of London, the Houses of Parliament, the London Eye you will be served a quintessentially unique London Afternoon Tea.
+Lazily floating down the Thames passing such highlights as Tower Bridge and the Tower of London, the Houses of Parliament, and the London Eye you will be served a quintessentially unique London Afternoon Tea.
+From £46 for adults & £22 per child.

 Taken in the Collins room at the Berkley, your Prêt-à-Portea afternoon tea begins with a glass of champagne while you peruse the mouth-watering menu of savoury and sweet delights.
 The chefs here step it up a notch from a regular afternoon tea, while still giving a nod to classic flavours such as egg mayonnaise and smoked salmon sandwiches.
 The savoury course here though also includes goodies such as a beetroot gazpacho and a spinach and feta muffin – delicious!